sohnryang/sohnryang/README.md

 I write code for fun, and the repos you'll find in my account are likely to be some unfinished (and probably abandoned) side project.

-Are you a POSTECH CS/Math major?
+Are you a POSTECH {CS, Math} major?
 Check out my [course reviews](https://github.com/sohnryang/survival-at-postech)!